Learn About the Most Common Forms of Student Plagiarism

 While it may not sound like plagiarism, using your previous work in a new piece of writing without permission is considered plagiarism.
 This includes papers from previous years, different courses, and even different schools (ie high school compared to college courses).

-It is one of the most common forms of plagiarism committed by students.
+It is one of the most common types of plagiarism committed by students.
 On occasions, the students neglect the need to cite his source or misquotes it.
 It is an instance of unintentional plagiarism.

 If the students do the citation but fail to do it correctly or unintentionally use similar phrases, that is called unintentional or accidental plagiarism.
 Though it is not done wilfully, it is still a punishable offense.